brodjustice/semi_static/README.md

       }

       # Expires header required for some browsers e.g. Firefox.
 Setting expires to 0 will
-      # possibly lower your Google Pagespeed, so set to 60 seconds.
+      # possibly lower your Google Pagespeed, so set to 1 second.
-      expires    modified +60s;
+      expires    modified 1s;
       add_header Cache-Control public;

       client_max_body_size 20m;